saran-gangster/HSDSF/phase2/planforphase2.md

-1. Plan to execute Phase 2 now (no Jetson, using Gemini Studio)
+Plan to execute Phase 2 now (no Jetson, using Gemini Studio)
 -------------------------------------------------------------

-You can do all of Phase 2 entirely on your laptop; nothing in that phase actually depends on Jetson hardware.
+We can do all of Phase 2 entirely on laptop; nothing in that phase actually depends on Jetson hardware.
 You just need binaries, standard Unix tooling, and the Gemini API.

 ### 1.1.
 Concrete goals for Phase 2 (adapted)